 Does it take you a long time to make a decision?
 Do you get stuck in analysis paralysis and twirl?
 Second guessing yourself before you finally move ahead?
 Well, you can stop wasting time and make a move at the right time by knowing the intuition ‘stop signals' that tell you to stop twirling and it's good to go.

 Or you just don't come to a decision at all.
 Maybe someone else ends up making it for you.
 And it's usually not always the best decision.
 That's because your intuition knows what's best for you.
 It can see the big picture that your thinking mind can't.
 Intuition is what you should be using to know when to move forward.

 You might be uncomfortable making a decision no matter what it's for, because you want to make sure everything is perfect.
-But we forget that decisions are about making steps toward our goal.
-If it is a major step, like getting in the car to start your vacation.
-You're worried that you haven't brought everything, usually it's not a big deal.
-If you need to adjust, you can.
+But we forget that decisions are about making smaller steps toward our goal.
+If it is a slightly bigger step, like getting into the car to start your vacation, you might be worried that you haven't brought everything.

 I know it might seem like a little thing, but that's what you end up doing to yourself and all kinds of decisions.
 This is what traps us.
-We do this to ourselves on big decisions and small decisions you think by going over it again and again, you're going to be a hundred percent sure not to miss anything.
+We do this to ourselves on big decisions and small decisions.
+You think by going over it again and again, you're going to be a hundred percent sure not to miss anything.
 Even as you're leaving and closing the door, you want to check again.
 Oftentimes, it's really good to remember that ‘done' is good enough at 80%, so that's when you can stop.
-That may help you take off the pressure.
+That may help you take the pressure off yourself.

-How do you know you've reached that 80% or when you're done?
+How do you know when you're making the right decision?

 This is where intuition can help by giving us ‘stop signals' that tell you when to stop and when you are ready to make the decision to so you can move forward.
 Your intuition has the big picture and can see the completeness of your information that you gathered to make your decision.
 Knowing when to stop and knowing you're done is important to make faster decisions and probably better ones.
 You can pull yourself out of analysis paralysis by following and noticing these little intuitions signals when you're making a decision.

 The first step is to gather all of your information so that you have something to make your decision on.
-There comes a point where you know you intuitively have enough information and you get that intuition ‘stop signal', and this is what you need to look out for when you are doing your research and looking at your different options.
+There comes a point where you know you intuitively you have enough information.
+You get that intuition ‘stop signal', and this is what you need to look out for when you are doing your research and looking at your different options.
 Also for me, it would be when have I gone through all my things and I know I've packed just what I need.
 When do I stop?
 I have a feeling that I'm going over the same things again too many times and the things I think I should add to bring “just in case” are really not that important.
 It's time to stop.

-What are those intuitions signals of ‘stop'?
-The first one is that you have a feeling, remember intuition can come to you as feelings.
-Most people tune into their intuition and have a feeling of completeness.
+What are other intuitions signals of ‘stop'?
+The next one is that you have a feeling of completeness.
 Once you have gathered all the information or you have a feeling that it all ‘fits' then there is no more to look for.